 All social media accounts that represent Shenandoah University (e.g. use “Shenandoah” or “Shenandoah University,” “SU” and/or “Hornets” in their name) or that are affiliated with a Shenandoah University club or organization must positively reflect its Mission Statement.
-These words describe Shenandoah’s mission and brand:

 The following guidelines apply to all individuals, offices, departments and schools that use social media tools, websites and applications on behalf of the university.